- Portable Games

-Lead-colored clouds gathered thickly overhead and hung down low as if he could grab them by reaching out his hand.
-Beneath his feet, bubbles formed in the smooth black water that spilt muddily into the bow.
+Lead-colored clouds gathered thickly overhead, hanging low as if he could grab them by reaching out his hand.
+Beneath his feet, bubbles formed in the smooth black water that spilt muddily onto the bow.

 He saw a monotone sky and the dark silhouette of an island on the seaboard.

-A towering mountain at the center of the island hiding its head as if to pierce the clouds.
+A towering mountain at the center of the island, its peak hidden as if by piercing the clouds.
 A forested ridge stretched to encircle the mountain.

-It's about five hours by ferry from the mainland port.
-A northern solitary island floating in the middle of the Scandinavian Peninsula, Gadiwall Island.
+It is about five hours by ferry from the mainland port.
+Gadiwall Island, a solitary northern island floating in the middle of the Scandinavian Peninsula.

-...Why had he finally come to such a place?
+...Why had he come to such a place now?

-With the affair of that girl who blew herself up, Norse became disgusted with fighting and was discharged.
-He then continued to travel in search of a place where he could live in peace.
-But until now, there was no place anywhere that accepted him.
+After the incident of that girl who blew herself up, Norse became disgusted with combat and was discharged.
+He then continued to travel in search of somewhere he could live in peace.
+But until now, there was nowhere, anywhere, that accepted him.
 No; rather, Norse himself refused them...
-What is it really about that island...
+What is it about that island really...

 He lifted his left sleeve to check his watch; there was still an hour until the expected time of arrival.